 - Allow them to make up their own mind.
 Leaving an unhealthy or abusive relationship may be difficult and even dangerous.
 Avoid blaming or belittling comments.
 Abusive partners usually put down their victims regularly, so your loved one’s self-esteem may already be low.

 - Even though helping can be frustrating, don’t give up.
 More than anything, they need to know they can trust you and rely on you.

 - Don’t prevent them from seeing their abusive partner.
 This can cause them to feel as if they need to keep secrets from you, as well as feel as if decision-making is being taken away from them.

 It may be helpful to direct teens to resources where they can talk about their situation anonymously and confidentially.
-Loveisrespect, a project of the National Domestic Violence Hotline and Break the Cycle, is available 24/7 to empower young people to prevent and end abusive relationships
+Loveisrespect, a project of the National Domestic Violence Hotline, is available 24/7 to empower young people to prevent and end abusive relationships

 - Teens can find information on what a healthy dating relationship is, how to communicate better and tips for dealing with unhealthy or abusive relationships.

 - Teens can find guides on staying safe in the world of social media, online stalking and cyber-bullying.

 - Parents, friends and teachers can also get information on abuse and learn how to help a teen they know who might be in an abusive relationship.